These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to claim secondary conditions caused by malaria

-Why: Malaria can cause anemia, hepatic disease, splenic conditions, neurological sequelae, and renal impairment - all potentially ratable as secondary service-connected conditions.
+Malaria can cause anemia, hepatic disease, splenic conditions, neurological sequelae, and renal impairment - all potentially ratable as secondary service-connected conditions.
 Veterans who only claim malaria itself may miss significant additional ratings.

-Do this instead: Discuss all systemic complications with the examiner and ensure they are documented.
+Instead: Discuss all systemic complications with the examiner and ensure they are documented.
 File separate secondary claims for anemia, hepatomegaly, splenomegaly, or neurological conditions attributable to malaria if they are not already service connected.

 Impact: All levels - combined rating impact